 As the learning platform will be your primary method of interacting with your professors, classmates and course materials, it should be of immense consideration.
 An effective platform is engaging and available in flexible formats, with aspects that function online and offline, at your desktop or on your mobile device, for real-time learning and completing assignments at your leisure.
 This creates not only a robust learning environment with every benefit of an in-person classroom, but presents its own unique benefits as well – such as allowing you to pursue your degree while still meeting your professional and familial obligations.
 The technology should always enhance the learning experience, not hinder it.

 As previously mentioned, the ubiquity of computing has lead to a proliferation of careers requiring in-depth knowledge of computers and their systems.
 Graduates who have earned their Master’s Degree in Computer Engineering can put their knowledge, skills and experience to use in a variety of positions, such as Web Developers, Computer Systems Analysts, Software Developers, Database Administrators or Network and Computer Systems Administrators.
 While each career presents it’s own unique rewards, they share in common the fact that employment in each is projected to grow much faster than the average for all occupations – up to 21 percent in some cases.
-This ensures that your Master’s Degree in Computer Engineering will keep you in demand throughout your professional life.
+This ensure that your Master’s Degree in Computer Engineering will keep you in demand throughout your professional life.

 Education Required to be a Computer Engineer